10 Most Breathtaking Natural Attractions in Niue

 (c) niuepocketguide.com

-Niue is not about the glitz and glam, it’s about connecting with nature and nature, you will find, is all around as you explore the island.
+Niue is not about the glitz and glam, it’s about connecting with nature.
+And nature, you will find, is all around you as you explore the island.
 This rocky coral atoll has been shaped by the ocean and rainwater to create amazing coastal features both above and below the ocean’s surface.
 Exploring them is easy by hiring a car or underwater with a dive operator.
 From the natural rainforest that covers around 20% of the island to the grandeur chasms and caves lining the island, Niue’s natural attractions are made by nature to “wow”!
 Check out some of the highlights in this list of natural attractions in Niue.

 Before we jump into the best natural attractions in Niue, be sure to bookmark the 101 Things to Do in Niue: The Ultimate List featuring more amazing experiences.